-Your CRM data can easily be sorted by column, which allows you to generate actionable reports according to any characteristic or type of contact information.
+Your CRM data can easily be sorted by column, allowing you to generate actionable reports according to any characteristic or type of contact information.
 For example, you can keep your deals and contacts in alphabetical order, in order by deal value, or in the order of most recent contacts.

 To sort data, move your cursor over the top row and click on the selection arrow that appears.
 Scroll down the menu and select whether to sort the column in ascending or descending order.

 Filtering is another powerful tool that helps you create reports based on specific conditions or values.
-As an example, you could create a view that shows you the leads that you haven’t communicated with in the last month, or a view that shows you all deals over $5,000 that have a probability of closing of at least 80%.
+As an example, you can create a view that shows the leads that you haven’t communicated with in the last month.
+You may also filter rows showing only deals over $5,000 that have a probability of closing of at least 80%.